almai/gas-bulk-drafts/README.md

 ## Usage

 1. Open the Google Sheet containing contact data
+2. Add new contacts to the "Contacts" sheet and link it to the employee by entering the employeeId
-2. Use the "Advanced" menu
+3. Use the "Extras" menu
-3. Select "Create Drafts from Contacts"
+4. Select "✉️ Create Draft Emails"
-4. Draft emails will be created based on templates
+5. Draft emails will be created based on templates
-5. Check the Log sheet for creation records
+6. Check the Log sheet for creation records

 ## Development